CatMuse/HiNote/README.md

 - Notes List: Displays all notes in the knowledge base that contain highlighted text, with the number of highlights indicated.
 - All Highlights: Shows all highlighted cards in the knowledge base, allowing you to focus more on the highlighted content.
 - AI Chat: You can open the AI chat window via the chat icon in the bottom right corner (see below for details).
+- HiCard: Implements the functionality to generate FlashCards from your highlighted text and comments, assisting you in memorizing and learning (Pro feature).

 ![main view](./doc/main-view.jpg)